Korean Americans: Demographics

+In 2023, the proportion of Korean Americans in the population varies significantly across the United States.
+The highest proportion is in Hawaii, accounting for 3.87% of the state's total population.
+California follows with 1.43%, hosting a large Korean American community; this is notably high considering the overall Korean ethnicity ratio of 0.59% in the U.S. Washington State (1.28%), New Jersey (1.19%), and Virginia (1.09%) also have relatively large Korean American communities.
+Maryland's proportion is 0.97%, and Alaska's is 0.95%.
+Nevada has 0.72%, New York City 0.71%, and Georgia 0.69%.

-The two metropolitan areas with the highest Korean American populations as per the 2010 Census were the Greater Los Angeles area Combined Statistical Area (334,329) and the Greater New York Combined Statistical Area (218,764).
+The two metropolitan areas with the highest Korean American populations as per the 2010 census were the Greater Los Angeles area Combined Statistical Area (334,329) and the Greater New York Combined Statistical Area (218,764).
 The Baltimore-Washington metropolitan area ranks third, with approximately 93,000 Korean Americans clustered in Howard and Montgomery Counties in Maryland and Fairfax County in Virginia.
 Southern California and the New York City metropolitan area have the largest populations of Koreans outside of the Korean Peninsula.
 Among Korean Americans born in Korea, the Los Angeles metropolitan area had 226,000 as of 2012; New York (including Northern New Jersey) had 153,000 Korean-born Korean Americans; and Washington had 60,000.